BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 az acr list --resource-group ReplaceWith_PoCResourceGroupName --query "[].{acrLoginServer:loginServer}" --output table
 ```

-Now they can build the Mainfest that Kubernetes uses to control the deployment.
+Now they can build the manifest that Kubernetes uses to control the deployment.
 This is a text file stored in a *yaml* format.
 Here is the annotated text in the *flask2sql.yaml* file:

 ```
 apiVersion: apps/v1